cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 deployment.apps/mywebapp created
 ```

-Right away you can see the three pods running the web server, as well as the
+Right away you can see the 3 pods running the web server, as well as the
-three pods running our database:
+3 pods running our database:

 ``` sh
 % kubectl get pods